edgarcosta/crystalline_obstruction/README.rst

 To compute a p-adic approximation for the Frobenius matrix we rely on the libraries controlledreduction_, and hypellfrob_.
 At the moment we support

-- quartic or quintic surfaces (controlledreduction_)
+- quartic and quintic surfaces (controlledreduction_)

 - Jacobians of quartic curves (controlledreduction_)